chill-uk/dns4me/UnifiOS/README.md

 ## Configuring and setup

-* Place the following script `dns4me.sh` into the `/data/custom/dns4me` folder on your UXG.
+* SSH into your UnifiOS device and place the following script `dns4me.sh` into the `/data/custom/dns4me` folder.

 ```sh
 mkdir -p /data/custom/dns4me